bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 - Limited element order stability.
 Stable over insertion, extension, de/serialization, through `retain` and many other operations.
 - Look up elements by either their key or their numerical index
-- Sort the key-value pairs in a map or the elements in a set by arbitrary comparison function.
-The key lookup is preserved of course, while changing the order of the elements in the data structure.
+- Sort the key-value pairs in place!
+The sort preserves the key lookup of course, while the iteration and indexing order is updated.

 The crate is implemented in entirely safe Rust code and the 1.0 version requires Rust 1.18 as of this writing.